 She also came face-to-face with wild baboons that ransacked her room at the research station.
 But that was nothing compared to an invasion of militant ants.

-Below is a slightly edited version of the ant incident that Parsons sent to her friends and family while she was in Tanzania.
+Below is a condensed version of the ant incident that Parsons sent to her friends and family while she was in Tanzania.
 Parsons received her PhD this month from Emory’s departments of Environmental Sciences and Environmental Health.
 She is a research microbiologist at the Centers for Disease Control and Prevention.

 By Michele Parsons

 Sunday evening following dinner, I headed over to my side of the research station house and my little room to check on my charging GPS units, as we had plans to deploy them on livestock the following day.
 Satisfied that they were working, I went through my usual habit of preparing for bed, brushing my teeth and arranging my bed net.
 I settled in for sleep at about 10:30 pm.

 The final World Cup game was available for watching on an older, 10-inch TV down in the main camp (my roommate Emma had gone to watch it with others from the field team).
 But I knew Monday was to be a busy day, as we were launching more sampling components, and I wanted to get a good night’s sleep.

 Emma came in around midnight.
 She whispered, “Michele, are you awake?”

 “I can hear you,” I said, “are you okay?”

 “Sorry to bother you,” she replied, “but I think we have some ants in the house.”